hhu-stups/prolog-jupyter-kernel/README.md

 By default, [SICStus Prolog](https://sicstus.sics.se/) and [SWI-Prolog](https://www.swi-prolog.org/) (which is the actual default) are supported.
 The kernel is implemented in a way that basically all functionality except the loading of configuration files can easily be overriden.
 This is especially useful for extending the kernel for further Prolog implementations or running code with a different version of an implementation.
 For further information about this, see [Configuration](#configuration).

 **Note:** The project is still under development and so far, only a [development installation](#development-install) is possible.
-Furthermore, the usage of the kernel is limited.
-In order to execute Prolog code, the Jupyter kernel needs to communicate with a Prolog server, the code of which can be found in the directory [prolog_server](./prolog_server).
-By default, the kernel expects this folder to be in the same directory as the folder which contains the Jupyter notebook.
-Unless configured differently, if this is not the case, no code can be executed.

 ## Requirements